Thermal dynamics of lattice modes near a polaronic crossover: from the dilute polaron limit to a charge ordered state: Introduction

+The single polaron problem is essentially understood, via a combination of variational techniques\cite{var} - which yields ground state energies, polaron bandwidth, and electron effective mass, numerical diagonalization\cite{diag1,diag2}, and instanton methods\cite{inst}.
+The recently developed `momentum averaged' approximation\cite{berciu} yields accurate spectral function in this problem.
+The traditional tool at {\it finite density} is Migdal-Eliashberg (ME) theory \cite{ME theory} but it cannot access polaron physics.
+To overcome this other approaches like adiabatic expansion \cite{zeyher,millis1,millis2}, or numerical schemes like quantum Monte Carlo \cite{QMC} (QMC) and dynamical mean field theory \cite{DMFT} (DMFT) have been developed.
+DMFT suggests crossover from polaronic quasparticles at low temperature to an incoherent high temperature phase \cite{ciuchi1} at low density, and a metal-insulator transition at half-filling \cite{ciuchi2}.
+In the strict adiabatic limit the ground state in two and three dimensions has also been established \cite{kumar1}.

-Past investigations of phonon physics have revealed the opening of a Peierls gap in the strong coupling spinless 1D model \cite{creff}.
-DMFT gets a softened mode \cite{bulla}, but misses the momentum dependence of phonon broadening.
-A comprehensive semi-analytic study of phonon spectra at low filling in 1D has been done\cite{fehske}.
-In the 2D Holstein model, phonon dispersion at weak coupling have been calculated within dynamical cluster approximation (DCA)\cite{hague}.
-However, the impact of polaron formation on phonon properties, in 2D or 3D lattice systems at finite tempreature, does not seem to have been addressed.
+The phonon physics is relatively less explored.
+QMC investigations indicate the opening of a Peierls gap in the strong coupling spinless 1D model \cite{creff}, and have probed the effect of Peierls transition on the dynamical structure factor \cite{hohen}.
+DMFT suggests phonon softening \cite{bulla} at strong coupling, but misses the momentum dependence of phonon broadening and the connection between phonon dynamics and short-range static correlations.
+There are analytical studies at low filling \cite{fehske} in 1D and numerics at relatively weak coupling \cite{hague} in 2D, yielding phonon dispersion and self-energies.
+Recently \cite{scalettar} the role of `bare' phonon dispersion in deciding charge density wave and superconducting transitions has been probed.

-We feel the following aspects of phonon physics remain poorly understood. (i)~The impact of large amplitude thermal fluctuation of the structural background, close to the polaronic transition, on the dispersion and lifetime of phonons. (ii)~The impact of charge order correlations (maybe short range), which depends on electron density and temperature, on the phonon spectrum. (iii)~The effective `localisation' of electrons at strong coupling and low finite temperature, and the resultant localisation of the phonon modes.
-The self-consistent localisation of both electron and phonon modes would have an implication for many body localisation.

-To address these, we use a framework that works in real space, so that spatial correlations are retained, and real frequency, so that dynamical information is readily accessed.
-We probe the quantum phonon modes via an expansion about the numerically `exactly solved' classical problem, building back quantum dynamics through a Gaussian expansion.
-We explain the method in detail later.

-We provide a detailed picture of the phonon spectral function over the $\lambda-T$ parameter space, focusing on the adiabatic regime, $\Omega/t \ll 1$, and look at two density regimes.
-These are (a)~$n=0.4$, which, in our spinless model, is close to half-filling and CO correlations are significant, and (b)~$n=0.2$, where CO correlations are not relevant.
-At a given $n$, and $T=0$, there is a scale $\lambda_c(n)$, within the classical picture, where the electron system has a transition from a band metal to a polaronic insulator. $\lambda$ is proportional to $g^2$, where $g$ is the traditional EP coupling.
-With $g_c$ as the reference coupling, our main results on phonon spectra are as follows: